What's our story?

 We're Kate and David.
 Hi!

-Our books will be printed in the US by a printer who does 16 million books monthly for big publishing houses like Penguin.
+By the way, we're also excited to be publishing books, about a chicken named ChuChu and a goat called Pedro, which will be printed in the US by a printer who does 16 million books monthly for big publishing houses like Penguin.

 Have fun, enjoy friends, and smile often. =)